 a writer and freelance journalist from Indonesia who currently serves as a Fulbright scholar and pursues her Master of Arts in Professional Journalism at the University of Nebraska-Lincoln, United States of America.
-Her study focuses on data visualization and creative writing (as elective courses).
+Her study focuses on data visualization and creative writing (minor).
 She is also a founder and director of Kandil Syndicate, a Jakarta-based freelancers organization focuses on providing writing services and workshops.

 [for my data visualization project, check GitHub: kandilysnc]

 During her study, she participated in journalism conferences including Mobile Me&You 2017 conference at Illinois and NICAR 2018 conference by the Investigative Reporter and Editor (IRE) at Illinois as well as Fulbright seminar enrichment on U.S. Federalism and Politics at Washington DC.

 Prior to this, She has worked as a journalist in some media like CNNIndonesia.com, The Jakarta Post, Jurnal National (National Journal), and Dewi Magazine.
 She has so far published several books, including a collaboration novel LENKA by Banana Publishing, short stories compilation Perkara Mengirim Senja as well as Biography of Sultan Hamengku Buwono X (Federasi Teater Indonesia).